RoyLai-InfoCorp/fin555/lesson-1/basic-concepts.md

 -   It is non-turing complete.
 -   Mining is not required for consensus

+We will explain the meaning of these terms in the following section.

 The reason why it is chosen for this class is that it is designed to be off-the-shelf, so you don't need to have a strong technical background to use it.
 Given its private and public blockchain heritage, it serves as a good learning tool to expose you to different practical aspects of blockchain operations.

 ## 3. Double Spending Problem